datacamp/Machine-Learning-With-XGboost-live-training/README.md

 > - Apply common spreadsheets operations such as pivot tables and vlookups in Python using `pandas`.
 > - Create simple, interesting visualizations using `matplotlib`.

+- How to decide whether to use gradient boosting or not
+- How to use XGBoost library ontop of scikit-learn
+- How to evaluate models in XGBoost
+- How to tune parameters in XGBoost
+- How to visualize trees in XGBoost

 ### B. What technologies, packages, or functions will students use?
 Please be exhaustive.

 > - pandas
 > - matplotlib
 > - seaborn

+- pandas
+- numpy
+- scikit-learn
+- xgboost

 ### C. What terms or jargon will you define?